 Joe Richman plays excerpts from his Radio Diaries series and other documentaries, to demonstrate how to make your own audio diary, get good tape, create scenes, and find the story within the story.

-Joe Richman is a Peabody Award-winning producer and the founder of Radio Diaries, which gives tape recorders to people to report on their own lives.
+Joe Richman (@RadioDiaries) is a Peabody Award-winning producer and the founder of Radio Diaries, which gives tape recorders to people to report on their own lives.
 Over the past two decades, Joe has told the stories of teenagers and octogenarians, prisoners and prison guards, bra saleswomen and seltzer men, ZZ Top and Nelson Mandela.
 Radio Diaries projects air on NPR, This American Life and BBC.
 The Radio Diaries Podcast is part of the Radiotopia network.
 Joe also teaches at Columbia University's Graduate School of Journalism.

 Your donation to the Third Coast International Audio Festival makes it possible for us to share creative and compelling radio stories with listeners across the globe, and to champion the ever-growing community of producers who bring this incredible work our way.